 “You can’t spend more than you make.
 Budgeting is not complicated, so just watch those numbers and think about cutting costs,” says Ramona Ortega, founder and CEO of My Money My Future.
-“One of the things with COVID is that a lot of people have been at home and spending less money.”
-This savings may be useful for those ready to find a place of their own.

 Additionally, she says in the post-pandemic period, many professionals who continue to work from home may consider relocating to a lower-cost area, such as a smaller city or suburb.